NOT TO BE MISSED - SUMMER STREET MARKET - ON THE HILL - WEDNESDAY 15TH AUGUST 2018 FROM 8:30 - 4:30PM

 Wickham Market Parish Council, is a tier of local government for the parish of Wickham Market and is committed to working together with residents for the benefit of the Parish.
 It is a statutory body and has wide ranging powers and interests, one of which is to ensure that any development within the Parish complies with the current Suffolk Coastal District Council Local Development Framework.

-The Council has 11 Councillors and three Employees.
-There are currently two vacancies on the Parish Council which will be filled by the means of a Co-option at a future Council meeting.
+The Council has 12 Councillors and three Employees.
+There is currently one vacancy on the Parish Council which will be filled by the means of a Co-option at a future Council meeting.

 Parish Clerk/Responsible Finance Officer: Joanne Peters